Kinesiology Graduate Program Description

 The Department of Kinesiology offers programs of study leading to the Master of Science degree.
 Students usually choose one of the three emphasis tracks.
 The first is the Physiological Basis of Physical Activity (e.g. exercise physiology, pathophysiology).
-The second is Public Health Physical Activity Behavior (e.g. exercise psychology, physical activity epidemiology, physical activity promotion).
+The second is Exercise Behavioral Science (e.g. exercise psychology, physical activity epidemiology, physical activity promotion).
 Students completing this emphasis can seek certification by the American College of Sports Medicine (ACSM) as a Public Health Physical Activity Specialist.
 The third is Clinical Exercise Specialist.
 The emphasis in clinical Exercise Specialist encourages students to gain expertise in both physiological and behavioral issues related to physical activity promotion.
 In some instances, students choose to design programs that integrate all areas of focus.
 Individual programs are determined by the major professor, the student's supervisory committee, and the student.

 The department is also an active participant in the KSU Master of Public Health Program, a University interdepartmental program.
 Among other areas of emphasis, students can focus their studies on food safety, infectious diseases, human nutrition, physical activity, or a combination of nutrition and physical activity program.
 In addition, faculty from the kinesiology department participate in the doctoral (Ph.D.) programs housed in Human Nutrition with an emphasis in Public Health Physical Activity and Anatomy and Physiology.
 This allows students the opportunity to earn a doctorate with a Kinesiology Professor as the student's major professor.

 Graduate students are provided many opportunities to work and conduct research in laboratory, clinical, and community physical activity service settings.
 Physical activity and Public Health Lab, Youth Health Behavior Research Laboratory, Kinesiology Social Epidemiology Laboratory and the Human Exercise Physiology Laboratories are located within the Ahearn complex.
 The department's Cardiorespiratory Exercise laboratories are housed within the Department of Anatomy and Physiology animal research facility, which is located at the College of Veterinary Medicine.
 Laboratories